 "How do I get started with recording my lesson?"

 "How do I edit my recording?"

 Friends, Swivl has you covered!
 Swivl is an amazing tool that you can use to record your lessons.
 It is a free (there is a paid option), user-friendly tool that will help you record with ease. 💡 Fecich Tip: Don't wait until the day of your recording to get familiar with the app and device.
-Record your lessons often even if you aren't going to submit it to EDTPA.
-By recording often you will get more comfortable with yourself on video and it will help you with self-reflection.
+Record your lessons often, even if you aren't going to submit them to EDTPA.
+By recording often, you will get more comfortable with yourself on video, and it will help you with self-reflection.

 Let's learn more about how Swivl can help with the recording process so you can slay your EDTPA.

 It is 2 parts - A microphone/tracker device captures audio during the video recording.
 It tracks you around the classroom as you teach.

 App - You can upload to the platform and edit, timestamp, annotate, etc., on the app's video with your account.

 Get a holistic view of the classroom

 It can include multiple audio checks which can record the interaction between a teacher and students